Gabrielhfalcao/estudos_Pandas/README.md

 # Pandas_Studies
-## Python Pandas library studies using Google Colab
+## Python Pandas library studies using Google Colab plataform

 Link to the code below: